-A chair(s) for KFACC is chosen from among the designated agency representatives on an annual basis, usually at the regularly scheduled meeting in June.
-It is during this meeting that we also ask designated agency representatives to confirm their committee involvement for the next year.
+The chairs for KFACC are chosen from among the designated protocol signatory agency representatives for each fiscal year running from April to March.
+We also ask designated agency representatives to confirm their committee involvement for the following year as well.